 \begin{enumerate} \item {Assume an internal distribution of charge for all involved charged bodies (such as rigid spheres, or point charges).
 This enables solving for the radiation reaction as a function of $\vec{v}$ and its time derivatives.
-It also implicitly sets the binding force everywhere in the bodies.} \item{Assume (or measure if you're treating a real charge) the mass of each charged body, $m$; this is necessary because of the lack of knowledge of how to calculate $m_{\rm bare}$ and $m_{\rm other}$. } \item{With the radiation reaction known as a function of $\vec{v}$ and its derivatives, Eq.~\ref{particleEqOfMotion2} provides a well-determined system of equations for the center-of-mass dynamics of each body: given initial conditions, Eq.~\ref{particleEqOfMotion2} may be solved.} \end{enumerate} As stated before, this process necessarily violates causality on the time scale of light crossing the object.
+It also implicitly sets the binding force/stress tensor divergences everywhere in the bodies.} \item{Assume the mass of each charged body (a measured value if you're treating a real charge), $m$; this is necessary because of the lack of knowledge of how to calculate $m_{\rm bare}$ and $m_{\rm other}$. } \item{With the radiation reaction known as a function of $\vec{v}$ and its derivatives, Eq.~\ref{particleEqOfMotion2} provides a well-determined system of equations for the center-of-mass dynamics of each body: given initial conditions, Eq.~\ref{particleEqOfMotion2} may be solved.} \end{enumerate} As stated in Sec.~\ref{sec:issues}, this process necessarily violates causality on the time scale of light crossing the object.

 Also, if individual bodies are too close to each other, our assumption that $\vec{E}_{\rm ext}$, $\vec{B}_{\rm ext}$ are constant over the charge fails.
-You will also not be able to effectively solve for the radiation reaction before solving the dynamics: if the radiation fields significantly overlap, the associated radiated momentum/power does not obey superposition (the fields add, but the momentum/power do not).
+Also, you will not be able to effectively solve for the radiation reaction before solving the dynamics: if the radiation fields significantly overlap, the associated radiated momentum/power does not obey superposition (the fields add, but their momentum/power do not).
 Therefore, this methodology is only effective for bodies that do not interact too closely.